Vol. 61, 2022

 However, most studies on the effects of changes in riparian habitats on

-spider communities focused the conversion of riparian forest rather
+spider communities have focused on the conversion of riparian forest to

-than a gradient of forest widths.
-We assessed the community structure
+than on a gradient of forest widths.
+We assessed the community

 of ground-dwelling spiders in riparian vegetation fragments with